BeanHam/NLP-reading-listing/QA-GNN.md

 :+1: : relevant :question: : still need to understand

-Graphs in question-answering domain are usually constructed based on knowledge graphs (KG).
+Graphs in question-answering domain are usually referred as knowledge graphs (KG).
 In our case, however, we do not work with knowledge-based QA.
 Instead, we work on MRC-QA, the dataset of which usually does not come with knowledge graphs.
 Therefore, we focus on the literature that automatically **generates** graphs.

 ---
 - **(2018)** [Question Answering by Reasoning Across Documents with Graph Convolutional Networks](https://arxiv.org/abs/1808.09920)